 At Zavicaj you’ll feel like you’re in the countryside, with waiters in Serbian dress and local artworks and artifacts hanging on the walls.
 The restaurant is part of a chain, but the ethno décor makes the atmosphere really good.
 The menu also matches the authentic feel, making it a memorable experience.

 Want to try some local food with a modern twist?
 Pay a visit to Mala Fabrika Ukusa.
 This family-run restaurant is located in Belgrade’s Old Town, surrounded by beautiful architecture and lush gardens.
 It offers a calm and pleasant atmosphere, mixing local produce and modern cooking techniques, making it truly unique.

 4. OMB Larder and Lounge

 Find yourself in modern surroundings at the brand new OMB Larder and Lounge Restaurant, which celebrates Serbian culinary tradition and uses creative cooking techniques.
 This place is dedicated to sustainability and tries to use local produce as much as possible.
 Visit for an effortlessly stylish experience.

 Top your night of with a sweet treat at Moritz Eis.
 This ice cream kiosk embraces the Serbian gardens, with organic fruits and vegetables.
 Taste delicious ice cream with classical flavors such as vanilla and chocolate, or be a bit crazy and try one of their new, unpredictable recipes.
 You’ll definitely not be disappointed.

-Belgrade has many culinary experiences just waiting to be explored, and no matter where you choose to dine out, or which local specialty you try, you will be guaranteed to get the taste buds flowing.
-Stay centrally at the brand new Radisson Blu Old Mill Hotel, Belgrade to make your visit as pleasant as possible.
+Belgrade has many culinary experiences just waiting to be explored, and no matter where you choose to dine, or which local specialty you try, you'll be guaranteed to get the taste buds flowing.